 - 1. Lividity of any degree - 2.
 Rigor mortis of any degree (In the non-hypothermic patient) - 3.
 The presence of venous pooling in the body - Damage or destruction of the body which is incompatible with life (such as decapitation, hemicorpectomy, evisceration of heart or lungs, body burned beyond recognition, or injury that does not allow resuscitative efforts to be performed) - 2.
 A Paramedic may discontinue resuscitative efforts/ CPR if, prior to transport: - a.
 The patient has suffered cardiac arrest. - b.
 The Paramedic has attempted and documented the resuscitative efforts specified in the Asystole Protocol, including successful airway management, IV/IO access, and IV/ IO administration of epinephrine. - c.
 The resuscitative efforts were unsuccessful after at least 20 minutes of ALS care; and - d.
 The patient meets the following criteria: - i.
 Unresponsiveness - ii.
 Apnea - iii.
 The absence of a palpable pulse at the carotid site - iv.
 Bilaterally fixed and dilated pupils; and - v.
 Asystole determined in two (2) leads on an electrocardiograph, except in cases of trauma e.
-The paramedic shall make reasonable efforts to contact the on duty MEDICAL CONTROL to discuss the case and intention to discontinue resuscitative efforts, and may then pronounce the patient dead.
+The paramedic shall make reasonable efforts to contact the on duty MEDICAL CONTROL to discuss the case and intention to discontinue resuscitative efforts.
+If the patient is determined to be not resuscitatable, the paramedic may stop further resuscitative procedures and remain with patient until pronouncement of death by the coroner.